Published: April 8, 2026

 Who Benefits Most from Flexible Repayment Loans?

-These loans are particularly beneficial for individuals whose income is variable or seasonal.
+These loans are especially beneficial for individuals whose income is variable or seasonal.
 Consider these scenarios:

-- Freelancers and Gig Economy Workers: Income can fluctuate significantly from month to month.
+- Freelancers and Gig Economy Workers: Income can fluctuate from month to month.

 - Small Business Owners: Business revenue can be unpredictable.